Digital Media Center

 In 2011, due to the desire of licensee Spring Hill College to get out of public broadcasting, an existing station, WHIL-FM (91.3 FM) in Mobile, joined APR, effective July 1, 2011.

-To reach us you may call 205-348-6644 or 800-654-4262.
-If there is a technical problem you would like to report after hours, please use call the 800# and use the voice prompts so that your message is routed to our engineers.
+To reach us, call 205-348-6644 or 800-654-4262.
+If there is a technical problem you would like to report after hours, please use the 800 number and use the voice prompts so your message is routed to our engineers.